Scott Sizemore: Oakland Athletics

-On May 27, 2011, Sizemore was traded to the Oakland Athletics for David Purcey.
+On May 27, 2011, the Tigers traded Sizemore to the Oakland Athletics for David Purcey.

-On June 6, 2011, Sizemore was called up by the A's.
-While he debuted in the majors as a second baseman, he converted to play third base for the A's, who sent Kevin Kouzmanoff to Triple-A. Sizemore finished the 2011 season with the Athletics, batting .249 over 93 games with 11 home runs and 52 RBIs.
+On June 6, 2011, Sizemore was called up by the Athletics.
+While he debuted in the majors as a second baseman, he converted to play third base for the Athletics, who sent Kevin Kouzmanoff to Triple-A. Sizemore finished the 2011 season with the Athletics, batting .249 over 93 games with 11 home runs and 52 RBIs.

-On February 27, 2012, it was announced that Sizemore tore his ACL in his left knee, causing him to miss the entire 2012 season.
+On February 27, 2012, it was announced that Sizemore tore his anterior cruciate ligament (ACL) in his left knee, causing him to miss the entire 2012 season.
 On April 10, 2013, it was announced that Sizemore re-tore his ACL in his left knee, causing him to miss the rest of the 2013 season.
 Sizemore was placed on the 60-day disabled list on April 22 to make room for Casper Wells.
 He elected free agency on November 20, 2013.

 New York Yankees

 Sizemore signed a minor league deal with the New York Yankees on January 13, 2014.
 In spring training in 2014, Sizemore competed with Eduardo Núñez, Zelous Wheeler, Dean Anna, and Yangervis Solarte for a reserve infielder role with the Yankees.

 On April 15, 2014, Sizemore's contract was purchased from the Scranton/Wilkes-Barre RailRiders by the Yankees, adding him to their 40-man roster, to replace catcher Francisco Cervelli who was placed on the 60-day Disabled List.
 After multiple trips between the majors and minors, he was optioned back to Scranton on June 5.
-He was released by the Yankees on July 31, 2014.
-He re-signed to a minor league deal on August 9.
+Sizemore was released by the Yankees on July 31.
+He re-signed to a minor league contract on August 9.

 Miami Marlins

-On January 2, 2015, he signed a minor league deal with the Miami Marlins and was assigned to AAA.
-He was released on July 13 after posting just a .223 batting average at AAA.
+On January 2, 2015, Sizemore signed a minor league contract with the Miami Marlins and was assigned to the Triple–A New Orleans Zephyrs.
+He was released on July 13 after posting just a .223 batting average at Triple–A.